Hogwarts Legacy: Setting and characters

 Hogwarts Legacy is set in the 1890s at Hogwarts School of Witchcraft and Wizardry and its surrounding areas.
 The areas include magical village Hogsmeade and the Scottish Highlands, influenced by the Wizarding World franchise.
 Players take on the role of a student (voiced by Sebastian Croft or Amelia Gething) starting their studies at Hogwarts in the fifth year.
-The protagonist can control a mysterious form of ancient magic and holds the key to an ancient secret that threatens the stability of the wizarding world.
-Their mission is to discover the reasons behind the resurgence of this forgotten magic and those who are trying to harness its power.
+The protagonist can control a mysterious form of ancient magic that threatens the stability of the wizarding world.
+Their mission is to discover the reasons behind the resurgence of this forgotten magic and stand against those who are trying to harness its power.

-Players encounter various characters, with the most relevant being their professors and fellow students.
-Professor Eleazar Fig, a wizard who teaches magic theory at Hogwarts, is a central ally throughout the protagonist's adventure.
+Professor Eleazar Fig (Nicholas Guy Smith), a wizard who teaches magic theory at Hogwarts, is a central ally throughout the protagonist's adventure.
 Other characters include Hogwarts students Amit Thakkar (Asif Ali) and Everett Clopton (Luke Youngblood), Professors Onai (Kandace Caine) and Shah (Sohm Kapila), as well as Headmaster Phineas Nigellus Black (Simon Pegg) and Professor Matilda Weasley (Lesley Nicol).
-The protagonist also partners with students Natsai Onai, Poppy Sweeting, Sebastian Sallow and Ominis Gaunt, who take part in their journey as companion characters.
+The protagonist also partners with students Natsai Onai, Poppy Sweeting, Sebastian Sallow and Ominis Gaunt, who serve as companion characters.
 Antagonists include Ranrok, the leader of a goblin rebellion, and Victor Rookwood, the leader of a group of Dark Wizards.

 Plot

-The protagonist receives a letter from Professor Matilda Weasley, which confirms their attendance at Hogwarts School of Witchcraft and Wizardry as a fifth-year student and assigns Professor Eleazar Fig as the protagonist's mentor.
+The protagonist receives a letter from Professor Matilda Weasley, which confirms their attendance at Hogwarts School of Witchcraft and Wizardry as a fifth-year student (Note: The protagonist's late enrolment is never fully explained.
+The story reveals that they are only the third student to enrol as a fifth-year.) and assigns Professor Eleazar Fig as the protagonist's mentor.
 Fig escorts the protagonist from London to Hogwarts via a flying coach.
 While investigating an unknown artefact, a dragon attacks them, prompting the two to reach for a Portkey hidden inside the artefact that teleports them to the Scottish Highlands.
 In the Highlands, they find a ruin with a portal to Gringotts.
 Using the Portkey to enter an old vault, the protagonist learns they can see traces of ancient magic.
 The duo is confronted by a hostile goblin named Ranrok before escaping to Hogwarts, where the protagonist is sorted into one of the four houses.
-The protagonist learns various spells during classes and goes on a trip to Hogsmeade with a companion, where a troll sent by Ranrok attacks them and is defeated by them.
+The protagonist learns various spells during classes and goes on a trip to Hogsmeade with a companion, where they defeat a troll sent by Ranrok.
 The protagonist also sneaks into the library and finds a book with missing pages.
 While Fig studies the book, the protagonist locates the missing pages and finds a secret room below Hogwarts known as the Map Chamber.
 The protagonist visits the Map Chamber several times with Fig later in the game.
 They talk to the portraits of four deceased Hogwarts professors who refer to themselves as the "Keepers", whose goal is to protect the secrets of ancient magic from the wizarding world.